Aircoookie/WLED/usermods/GeoGab-Relays/readme.md

 I think/hope the use of the web user interface is self-explanatory.
 Configure your relays in the web interface (preferred methode).
 Alternatively, they can also be defined via JSON (see JSON API).

-## ALEXA:
+## ALEXA
 Not implemented yet.
 Use the relay names for Alexa.
 Please note: To use the relays with Alexa, the device must be restarted after the relay setup.

-## HTTP API:
+## HTTP API
 Not implemented yet.

-## JSON API:
+## JSON API
 ### The Json API has two functionalities.

- - The relays can be control/switch.
+ - The relays can be switched/controlled
- - The relays can be defined.
-This is very practical if you want to configure several identical devices easily.
+ - The relays can be defined (setup).
+This is very convenient if you want to provide several devices with the same configuration.

-#### The relays control
+#### Control
 Fuction | JSON example | Comment
 -------- | ----------- | ------------
 switch (1=on, 0=off) | {"relays":{"switch":[0,0,0,0]}} | Sets the state of all relais